In July of 2011, the State of California implemented the

 Who Is Required to Participate?

-The AFPF only applies to families that meet the following criteria:
+The AFPF only applies to families that meet the following

-Your child is not eligible for Medi-Cal
+Your child has a developmental disability or is eligible for

 How Is The Fee Determined?